 - record all of the hours worked for that pay period as one total

 - break the hours down to show the number worked at each different rate of pay

 Problems with payslips

-It’s good practice for employers to make sure staff get their payslips before payday.
-Then in case there are any delays or errors, there’s time to sort them out.
+It's good practice for employers to make sure staff get their payslips before payday.
+This means that if there are any delays or errors, there's time to sort them out.

-If an employee or worker thinks there’s been an error in their payslip, they should speak to their manager, payroll team or employer as soon as possible.
+If an employee or worker thinks there's an error in their payslip, they should speak to their manager, payroll team or employer as soon as possible.
 It's usually best to raise the problem informally by talking to their employer.